⭐ Available on the following plans: Basic, Pro, Agency, Business

 How do you set up your logic?
 An example: Let's survey people about their favorite food.
 We start with the first question, Are you a pizza or a burger person?
 People who select pizza will only be displayed pizza related questions after the first question, while burger people will only see burger specific questions going forward.

-1. First, drag the Picture Choice (or Multiple Choice) building block on the screen.
+1. First, let’s drag the Picture Choice (or Multiple Choice) building block on the screen.

-2. We will only provide visitors with two answer options, so we delete the two last options.
+2. We will only provide visitors with two answer options, so let’s delete the two last options.

-3. Now we name each option and add an icon to it.
+3. Now let’s name each option and add an icon to it.

-5. To ensure relevancy throughout the flow, we connect each answer with a relevant screen.
-This is done by selecting the screen name of from the drop-down menu.
+5. To ensure relevancy throughout the flow, let’s connect each answer with a relevant screen.
+This can be done by selecting the screen name from the drop-down menu.

 💡 Labelling your screens in a meaningful way is very helpful for this step.

-6. It's that easy!
+6. It's really that easy!
 Now, no pizza lover will have to answer questions about burgers anymore.

 Possible Use Cases